-MJ specializes in Women's health and pelvic floor dysfunction in females, males and children.
-She is the author of "Therapeutic Exercise in Obstetrics" in Therapeutic Interventions: Moving Toward function and she teaches for the American Physical Therapy Association Section on Women's Health Certificate in Pelvic Physical Therapy (CAPP) program.
-In 2002 MJ received the Section on Women's Health Elizabeth Noble Award for her outstanding contributions to women's health physical therapy.
-She is currently enrolled in the doctorate program at Pacific University School of Physical Therapy and is pursuing research in pelvic floor dysfunction.
+MJ specializes in pelvic floor dysfunction (bowel and bladder incontinence, emptying disorders, and pelvic pain) in women, men and children.
+She is the author of "Therapeutic Exercise in Obstetrics" in Therapeutic Interventions: Moving Toward Function, a physical therapy curriculum text, and she teaches for the American Physical Therapy Association Section on Women's Health Certificate in Pelvic Physical Therapy (CAPP) program.

 Areas of Expertise